Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Introduction

 At the core of GSP lies the graph spectral representation, where graph signals are projected onto the eigenspace of a graph shift operator (e.g., an adjacency matrix)~\cite{bg07, bg08, bg09, bg10, bg11, bg12}.
 The resulting graph Fourier transform (GFT) reveals the intrinsic frequency components of the signals, thereby enabling efficient filtering, denoising, compression, and spectral analysis of graph-structured data~\cite{gft0, gft1, gft2, gft3, gft4, gft5, gft6, gft7}.
 The proven effectiveness of GFT across diverse graph signal processing tasks underscores the pivotal role of spectral representations in rigorous graph-based signal analysis.
 However, as the scale and complexity of graph-structured data increase, the limitations of conventional GFT become increasingly prominent, driving the need for spectral transforms with enhanced flexibility, adaptability, and interpretability that align with the demands of complex graph signal processing scenarios.

-To address this demand, fractional spectral methods have been explored, with the graph fractional Fourier transform (GFRFT) extending the classical GFT by introducing a fractional-order parameter~\cite{gfrft0, gfrft1, gfrft2, gfrft3, gfrft8, gfrft4, gfrft5, gfrft7, gfrft6}.
+To address this demand, fractional spectral methods have been explored, with the graph fractional Fourier transform (GFRFT) extending the classical GFT by introducing a fractional-order parameter~\cite{gfrft0, gfrft1, gfrft2, gfrft3, gfrft8, gfrft4, gfrft5, gfrft6}.
 This parameter generates intermediate spectral domains that smoothly interpolate between the vertex and graph-frequency domains, providing an additional degree of freedom to enable finer spectral resolution and adaptive filtering.
+Recent joint time-vertex extensions have further shown that fractional Fourier analysis can be combined with graph spectral tools to process time-varying graph signals~\cite{gfrft7}.
 These capabilities surpass the analytical limits of conventional GFT while preserving mathematical rigor.
-However, GFRFT lacks mechanisms for angular manipulation of the spectral basis, which is a critical limitation in applications requiring continuous control over the spectral orientation.
-To mitigate this limitation, the angular graph Fourier transform (AGFT) was proposed to incorporate angular control via the rotation of GFT eigenvectors based on prescribed angular parameters, adding another dimension of flexibility for spectral representation and controllable transformation domains~\cite{agft}.
-Nevertheless, existing AGFT constructions typically fail to degenerate to the original GFT at zero angle, undermining both theoretical consistency and interpretability, and are not inherently integrated with fractional-order analysis, limiting adaptability in scenarios where both angular and fractional flexibility are essential.
+However, GFRFT lacks mechanisms for rotation-based manipulation of the spectral basis, which is a critical limitation in applications requiring continuous control over the spectral orientation.
+To mitigate this limitation, the angular graph Fourier transform (AGFT) was proposed to incorporate angular control via the rotation of GFT eigenvectors based on prescribed rotation parameters, adding another dimension of flexibility for spectral representation and controllable transformation domains~\cite{agft}.
+Nevertheless, existing AGFT constructions typically fail to degenerate to the original GFT at zero angle, undermining both theoretical consistency and interpretability, and are not inherently integrated with fractional-order analysis, limiting adaptability in scenarios where both rotation and fractional flexibility are essential.